Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Crete

 You will fall in love with how much there is to see and do in Crete!
-It is Greece’s largest Greek island and the most populated island.
+It is Greece’s largest and most populated island.

-If you are someone who isn’t interested in island hopping but wants to see a lot on one island, come to Crete.
+If you aren’t interested in island hopping but want to see a lot on one island, come to Crete.

 Crete operates all year round.
-If you were looking for Greek Islands in February to check out, you could come to Crete.
+If you were looking for Greek Islands to visit in February, you could come to Crete.
 The weather won’t be great, but you could experience island life in the off-season!

 The best way to explore Crete is by renting a car.
-It is very affordable and easy with Discover Cars.
+With Discover Cars, it is affordable and easy.

 Where is Crete Located & How to Get to There